Too Many Redirects error: What it means and how to fix

 ];

-Modern hosting architectures with CDNs and load balancers introduce additional complexity:
+Modern hosting setups with CDNs and load balancers can create some really creative redirect loops:

 aws elbv2 describe-rules --listener-arn your-listener-arn